bingbo-coder/Linkedin_scaper/README.md

 # Linkedin_scaper

-I have done the linkedin scraper with Selinium library and it return a datafram with the following characteristic:
+<h1>I have done the linkedin scraper with Selinium library and it return a datafram with the following characteristic:</h1>
     - dates
     - positions
     - companies